-On Wednesday, April 1, 2020, the University of Redlands celebrates spatial learning, research, and community service conducted by students, faculty, administrators, and campus programs.
-Join us in the Casa Loma Room for the following events!
+On Wednesday, April 14, 2021, the University of Redlands celebrates spatial learning, research, and community service conducted by students, faculty, administrators, and campus programs.
+Join us virtually for the following events!

 “California Indians Say No!”
 Using Spatial Analysis to decode Indian Resistance to the California Mission Enterprise: Missions San Diego, 1775, and San Jose, 1826”

 Jim Sandos, Farquhar Professor of the American Southwest Emeritus

 These two incidents of Indian resistance against missionization have been well documented in the written historical record.
 However, they were related exclusively from a Spanish and/or Mexican view.
 Until the recent compilation of databases derived from the mission registers of each Indian Baptism, Marriage(s) if any, and Deaths recorded by priests at the twenty-one California missions, the Indian voice was virtually unheard.
 The register databases permit detailed observation of individual Indian activity within the missions.
 Moreover, they lend themselves to the mapping of pre-contact Indian language groups and Rancheria (village sites) locations.
 In this presentation, we will show how, through database research and spatial analysis, we have uncovered previously unseen examples of tribal interactions demonstrating the significant role Indian agency played in Native American response and resistance to European colonization in California from the beginning of the Spanish enterprise in 1769 until nearly the end of the mission system under Mexican rule in the mid-1830s.